sasoria/astro-microfrontends-ssr-distributed/README.md

 # astro-microfrontends-server-islands

-This demo takes advantage of Server Islands to do server-side composition of microfrontends.
-Each microfrontend is server-sider rendered and fetches data from an external API.
+This demo takes advantage of Server Islands to do server-side composition of micro frontends.
+Each micro frontend is server-sider rendered and fetches data from an external API.

 ## Features

-- ✨ Server-side rendering of microfrontends
+- ✨ Server-side rendering of micro frontends
 - 📦 Multiframeworks with Astro Server Islands (not tested)
 - 🚀 SSG/SSR supported by Astro